paytrail/documentation/content/legacy/e1-interface/_index.en.md

 weight: 3
 ---

+> Interface has been deprecated.
+We recommend using [E2][e2] interface for creating payments.

-This chapter describes how a web shop communicates with the payment gateway with E1 interface.
-When using the form interface, the payment data is created as a form on the web applications page.
-The consumer sends this form to the payment service.
+This is how a website communicates with the payment gateway with E1 interface.
+The payment data is created as a form on the web applications page.
+The customer sends this form to the payment service.
 The payment is then completed in the web browser as an immediate result of the customer's actions.

-{{% notice tip %}} Latest and recommended API version is E2.{{% /notice %}}

 {{< figure src="/images/form-interface.svg" alt="Creating a Payment via the Form Interface" >}}

+[e2]: {{< ref "payments" >}}